-What to wear to a photoshoot is a question that is being asked quite frequently.
-The most important part of the style guide is that you, the person being photographed, feel comfortable in your own skin.
+What to wear to a photoshoot is a question that people ask quite frequently.
+The most important part of the style guide is that you, the person photographed, feel comfortable in your skin.
 Of course, you want to look your best,t, and pay attention to wardrobe, hair, and makeup.
 But if you don’t feel comfortable in front of the lens.
 The camera is going to pick this up.

 1. Wear Clothes You Love

-I always recommend clients to wear clothes they love.
+I always recommend wearing clothes you love.
 When you feel great about what you’re wearing, it makes a massive difference in the camera.
 If you’re wearing something you feel slightly unsure about, it will show on pictures.
 Confidence is your best friend!

 2. Wear Something Bold Instead Of Blending In